Woodchester Mansion Trust

 Patron: HRH The Prince of Wales

-As a masterpiece of the Victorian Gothic Revival and perhaps the highest expression of a purism not matched by any other British domestic architecture of the period, abandoned in mid-construction but with much of its spectacular detail complete, the Mansion is unique in the heritage world as a window on construction methods that link directly to our medieval Gothic heritage.
+The Mansion is a masterpiece of the Victorian Gothic Revival and the highest possible expression of a purism not matched by any other British domestic architecture of the period.
+Because it was abandoned in mid-construction but with much of its spectacular and painstakingly crafted detail complete, the building is unique in the heritage world as a window on construction methods that link directly to our medieval Gothic heritage.
+It provides an exceptional experience for visitors, who can walk through and see the naked bones of the construction; a very different involvement to that offered by the usual country house attraction.
+The Mansion Trust is responsible for arranging the public open days at the Mansion.
+These are possible due to the hard work of our team of volunteers, which is much appreciated.
+Volunteers also provide invaluable assistance with routine maintenance.

-Woodchester Mansion represents a moment suspended in history, offering visitors a time-travel experience in three dimensions expressing the vision of a precociously talented and ambitious young Victorian architect, Benjamin Bucknall, and an idiosyncratic and devout client, William Leigh, whose wealth was to prove in the end unequal to his ambition of combining the spiritual and material dimensions of daily life in one unique building.
+Woodchester Mansion represents a moment suspended in history, offering visitors a time-travel experience in three dimensions expressing the vision of a precociously talented and ambitious young Victorian architect, Benjamin Bucknall, and an idiosyncratic and devout client, William Leigh, whose wealth and personal circumstances were to prove in the end unequal to his ambition of combining the spiritual and material dimensions of daily life in one unique building.
+However, his perfectionism ensured the creation of a fascinating edifice that would endure for generations.